equinor/omnia-tutorial/exercises/expose/README.rst

 Completing the API
 ------------------

-Earlier we only added code for the *ProductionDataController* *GetProductionData* methods.
+Earlier we only added code for the *ProductionDataController* methods.
 Here we will complete the other parts.

 You can reference the Entity Framework examples above or look at the reference implementation in *omnia-tutorial\exercises\expose\solution\EDC-API*.